-Nowadays, the network switch can be classified into the managed switch and unmanaged switch.
+Nowadays, the network switch can be classified into managed switch and unmanaged switch.
 Whether individual or organization may be confused about which kind of switch should choose.
 Generally, managed switch is more powerful than the unmanaged switch.
-It's said that managed switch would be the mainstream in futural development.
-However, the unmanaged switch also takes up a considerable market in some industries and fields such as electric, coal, and transportation.
-Thus, what's the difference between managed and unmanaged switch and which one should you choose?
+It’s said that managed switch would be the mainstream in futural development.
+However, the unmanaged switch also takes up a considerable market in some industries and fields such as electricity, coal, and transportation.
+Thus, what’s the difference between managed and unmanaged switch and which one should you choose?

 Part I. What is Managed Switch?